openfaas/faas-cli/README.md

 * `faas-cli secret` - manage secrets for your functions

-* `faas-cli auth` - initiates an OAuth2 authorization flow to obtain a token
+* `faas-cli pro auth` - initiates an OAuth2 authorization flow to obtain a token

 * `faas-cli registry-login` - generate registry auth file in correct format by providing username and password for docker/ecr/self hosted registry